8483/notes/topics/git.md

 Behind the scenes, this creates an origin/master branch which is automatically merged into the master one, unless there is a merge conflict.

 ## Pull Requests

+**This is a GitHub feature which is a request to merge two related code bases together.** This uses the Git merge functionality under the hood to ensure that code bases we merge code bases without conflicts.

 Once someone completes a feature, they don’t immediately merge it into master.
 Instead, they push the feature branch to the central server and file a pull request asking to merge their additions into master.